machal/cssmine-content/content/css3-gradients.md

   -webkit-linear-gradient(top, lightgreen, green);
 ```

-This is not likely to be a big deal for most web sites and you will settle for a
+This is not likely to be a big deal for most websites and you can settle for a
 fallback using a background color.
 The latest versions of all browsers comply
 with the W3C syntax we are using in our examples.
-And without prefixes, I might
+Without prefixes, I might add!
-add!

 ### `filter` in IE8 and IE9